-A facelift is a surgical procedure performed to improve the most visible signs of the ageing process, by eliminating excess fat, tightening the muscles beneath the skin of the face and neck, and removing any sagging skin.
+A facelift or a neck lift is a surgical procedure performed to improve the most visible signs of the ageing process, by eliminating excess fat, tightening the muscles beneath the skin of the face and neck, and removing any sagging skin.
 On many occasions, this procedure is performed in conjunction with eyelid, forehead or other surgery.
-The type of facelift procedure most effective for you will be discussed with Mr Karidis during a consultation at our clinic in St. John’s Wood, London.
+The type of neck lift procedure most effective for you will be discussed with Mr Karidis during a consultation at our clinic in St. John’s Wood, London.

 FAQs for Neck Lift & Lower Facelift Surgery